 "I have prepared myself thoroughly for this season, training almost every day both physically and mentally.
 I've been doing a lot of muscle work and brain work on the concentration level.
 I hope I don't make any mistakes; I hope everything goes well.
 Who are the opponents I fear the most?
 Piquet, of course.
 You should never underestimate him, if he has become World Champion he will be a very strong driver.
 But I don't look at rivals, I think mostly about myself.
 I'm the one who has to drive the car, I'm the one who has to drive as hard as possible.
 If I can do that, everything will become easier.
 If someone goes faster than me, then I'll give up.
 Until this moment, however, I'm not convinced".

 But Riccardo is not the only one aiming at the title; there are many who think that this is the right season.
-There is Pironi looking for revenge, Renault that must absolutely get to the title because it could have problems next year, there is a series of outsiders who, if not immediately, in a few races will try to reach the top, and there is Villeneuve with his Ferrari, who talking about the South African Grand Prix admits:
+There is Pironi looking for revenge, Renault that must absolutely get to the title because it can have problems next year, there is a series of outsiders who, if not immediately, in a few races will try to reach the top, and there is Villeneuve with his Ferrari, who talking about the South African Grand Prix admits:

 "I think it is already a good opportunity to collect some precious points for the world title.
 I don't think it will be an easy race because there are too many candidates for victory.
 But as always I'll try to start in the lead and then control.
 If the car doesn't have any uncertainties, I don't think there will be any great difficulty in getting to the front.
 I don't talk about full success, a bit for superstition, a bit because there are still some small problems.
 Renault and Brabham are very fast, especially in the fastest parts of the circuit, but they also have a car that has a great grip in the mixed part of the track".

 Gilles thinks that his teammate Pironi will also fit into this six-way fight: